 AARP – Health

-The health section of AARP’s website includes information on healthy living, conditions and treatments, doctors and hospitals, insurance and Medicare, drugs, and more.
+The health section of AARP’s website includes information on healthy living, conditions and treatments, drugs, brain health, insurance and Medicare, and more.

 Administration on Aging

 The AOA has information for health professionals, caregivers, and for elders and families on a variety of aging-related topics.

 This website contains information on Alzheimer’s disease for patients and caregivers, as well as information on living with Alzheimer’s and links to support services.

 The ADEAR website helps users find Alzheimer’s disease information and resources from the National Institute on Aging.
 Information is available online or by calling 1-800-438-4380.

 American Geriatrics Society (AGS)